Directional Disruptive And Stabilizing Selection

 • Gall Size in Gall Flies: Gall flies induce the formation of galls (protective structures) on plants.
 Galls of intermediate size are less susceptible to predation by birds and parasitoids, resulting in higher survival rates for the gall flies.

 Genetic Implications: Stabilizing selection reduces genetic diversity, making the population less adaptable to novel environmental conditions.
-However, it maintains the fitness of the population in the current environment.
+That said, it maintains the fitness of the population in the current environment.

 The Interplay of Selection Modes: A Dynamic Process